-Field Description Multicast Group Ad- dress Displays the multicast group address.
+Field Description Multicast Group Address Displays the multicast group address.
 InetAddressType is defined in the pimStarGAddressType object.
 Interface Displays the name of the interface.
-Join/Prune State Indicates the status that results from the (,G) Join/Prune mes- sages received on this interface.
+Join/Prune State Indicates the status that results from the (,G) Join/Prune messages received on this interface.
 This corresponds to the status of the Downstream Per-Interface (,G) State Machine in the PIM-SM specification.
 Uptime Indicates the timespan since the entry was generated by the local router.
-Expiry Timer Displays the remaining time until the $(,G)$ Join State becomes invalid for this interface.
-In the PIM-SM specification, this ad- dress is named $(,G)$ Join Expiry Timer.
-If the timer is deactiv- ated, it has the value $0$ .
-The value 'FFFFFFF'h stands for infin- ite.

-Field Description Assert State Displays the (,G) Assert State for this interface.
+Expiry Timer Displays the remaining time until the (,G) Join State becomes invalid for this interface.
+In the PIM-SM specification, this address is named (,G) Join Expiry Timer.
+If the timer is deactivated, it has the value $\emptyset$ .
+The value 'FFFFFFF'h stands for infinite.
+Assert State Displays the (,G) Assert State for this interface.
 This corresponds to the status of the Per-Interface (,G) Assert State Machinen in the PIM-SM specification.
 If pimStarGPimMode is 'bid-ir', this object must 'noInfo' be.
-Assert Winner IP Ad- dress Indicates the address of Assert Winner, if pimStarGIAssertState runs 'iAmAssertLoser'.
+Assert Winner IP Address Indicates the address of Assert Winner, if pimStarGIAssertState runs 'iAmAssertLoser'.
 InetAddressType is defined through the object pimStarGIAssertWinnerAddressType.